zlogic/mendix-docs/content/en/docs/releasenotes/mobile/mendix-native-mobile-builder.md

 #### Improvements

-* We now recommend local building over using AppCenter and changed the Native Builder to reflect that.
+* We now recommend local building over using App Center and changed the Native Builder to reflect that.

 #### Fixes